mike1393/traffic-sign-classification-tensorflow/README.md

     1. Folder Cleaning: I split the original training data into a new training data folder and a new validation data folder.
 In these folders, each image was placed into their correspondence class folder.
 The testing folder was handled in a similar fashion except for the data splitting.
     2. Image Data Generator: I used the TensorFlow image data generator to rescale and augment the dataset.

-## Finding Architecture
+## :mag_right: Finding Architecture
 Before we start finding the architecture, let's take a look at the base case first.
-The following strategy is inspired heavily by [Christ Deotte’s](https://www.kaggle.com/code/cdeotte/how-to-choose-cnn-architecture-mnist/notebook) work.
-Please make sure to check it out if you are interested.
+The following strategy is inspired heavily by :fire:[Christ Deotte’s](https://www.kaggle.com/code/cdeotte/how-to-choose-cnn-architecture-mnist/notebook) :fire:work.
+Please make sure to check it out if you are interested:thumbsup:.
 Similar to his work, I use the following annotation for model layers.

 - Convolution layer: 32C5 denotes Conv2D(filter=32, kernel_size=5, activation=’relu’).
 - Max Pooling Layer:  P denotes MaxPool2D().